The End of One Size Fits All Fitness Plans

 Madhura Mohan

 So much of fitness advice is delivered to us in absolute rules: "perform 3 sets of squats," "run 5km each day," or "stick to this 30-day challenge."
-But the fact is, what can leave your best friend energized could also leave you flat, uninspired or even injured.
+But the fact is, what leaves your best friend energized could leave you flat, uninspired, or even injured.

-I'm sure we all know a friend who is obsessed with running, when you just don't enjoy running at all.
-Another friend that loves their heavy lifting sessions and you come back feeling totally depleted after only a few reps.
-We know there is not a "one size fits all" exercise regimen anymore.
+We all know a friend obsessed with running when you just don't enjoy it at all.
+Another who loves heavy lifting sessions while you come back feeling totally depleted after only a few reps.
+There is simply no "one size fits all" exercise regimen.

 The landscape of fitness today is evolving.
-It's no longer about one-size-fits-all training; rather, it's about individual and responsive plans that consider your unique needs.
-For the student rushing to and from classes, the professional working a desk job, or the parent trying to fit exercise into their family commitments, there is no "correct" way to work out, and there shouldn't be.
+It's no longer about generic training; it's about individual and responsive plans that consider your unique needs — whether you're a student rushing between classes, a professional at a desk job, or a parent fitting exercise around family commitments.

-In this blog, we are going to examine why one-size-fits-all fitness is going out of style, how the personal training approach has already changed workout plans, and how you can go about tailoring a workout to you.
+In this blog, we examine why one-size-fits-all fitness is going out of style, how personalized training has already changed workout plans, and how you can tailor a workout to you.

 Also Read: Calisthenics Vs Weight Training – Which is Better?